pinellolab/haystack_bio/README.md

         haystack_hotspots ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

-    or you can run it without creating a _samples_names.txt_ file by providing the folder containing the BAM or bigwig files.
+    or you can run it without creating a _samples_names.txt_ file by providing the folder containing the BAM or bigWig files.
 Note, however, that in this case the pipeline runs Module 1 and  Module 2, but not Module 3, since no gene expression data are provided.

         haystack_pipeline ./TEST_DATASET/ hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19